|Theorem of the Day®

 Theorem of the Day

-Each day offers a different theorem (or lemma, law, formula or identity), each one worthy of adorning the walls of a mathematical Alte Pinakothek, Baltic, Cairn House, Guggenheim, Louvre, Nail Factory, Staatliche Museen, Tate, Uffizi or Zach Feuer.
+Each day offers a different theorem (or lemma, law, formula or identity), each one worthy of adorning the walls of a mathematical Abattoirs, Baltic, Duniya, Guggenheim, Louvre, Mind's Eye, Staatliche Museen, Tate, Uffizi or Zach Feuer.

-By 'have a go' I mean admire it; turn it over in your mind; try to follow the example, if one is given; if you are studying it on-line, follow the web link, which will provide a pictorial interpretation, a proof or even a clever animation.
+By 'engage' I mean: admire it, turn it over in your mind, try to follow the example, if one is given; if you are studying it on-line, follow the web link, which will provide a pictorial interpretation, a proof or perhaps a clever animation.

-Each theorem is as self-contained as possible; when viewing a theorem on-line, the button, top-right, links to a Glossary page where there is a brief explanation of some parts of mathematical language; an accompanying indicates that the theorem has been provided with some supplementary information often by expert visitors to the page.
-At the bottom of the page, the arrow will take you to a related but usually less sophisticated theorem which may shed light on today's; the button will take you to the complete theorem list; and the arrow may point to a theorem which leads on from today's or takes you deeper into its subject.
+Each theorem is as self-contained as possible; when viewing a theorem on-line, the button, top-right, links to supplementary notes.
+The links to a Glossary page where there is a brief explanation of some parts of mathematical language; At the bottom of the page, the button will take you to the theorem's entry in the complete theorem list, where you may find additional versions: printable poster, additional languages, non-colour-sensitive, etc. The arrow will take you to a related but usually less sophisticated theorem which may shed light on today's; and the arrow may point to a theorem which leads on from today's or takes you deeper into its subject.
 For some theorems are deeper than others; some use more technical language than others; some are just harder to understand than others.